bloominstituteoftechnology/back-end-project-week/back-end/README.md

 ## Backend MVP Features:

-*   [-] Create a Database for your app
+*   [x] Create a Database for your app
-*   [ ] Create a Node app and connect it to your database
+*   [x] Create a Node app and connect it to your database
-*   [ ] Create a Registration Page that allows users to create accounts for your app and sign in with email/password.
+*   [-] Create a Registration Page that allows users to create accounts for your app and sign in with email/password.
-*   [ ] Store these User Accounts in your Database
+*   [-] Store these User Accounts in your Database
 *   [ ] Add a Sign In Page
 *   [ ] Store Notes in your Database
 *   [ ] Deploy your application to the web